gradle/gradle/design-docs/play-support.md

 - Running `gradle components` shows some basic details about the Play application.
 - In this story, no source files are supported.

-## Story: Developer compiles template source for Play application
+### Story: Developer includes template sources in Play application

 Extend the Play support so that template source files for a Play application are compiled to byte code.